Yvo de Boer (former UNFCCC Executive Secretary) and Benito Müller (Director ecbi)

 Next Steps

-Our approach to establishing a CSA is to complement other initiatives looking into potential innovative global sources (taxes/levies) such as the new global taxation taskforce for climate action and sustainable development (the Taskforce), launched at COP 28 and co-chaired by Barbados, France and Kenya, by acting now, voluntarily, without the need of a multilateral agreement.
+Our approach to establishing a CSA is to complement and indeed collaborate with other initiatives looking into potential innovative global sources (taxes/levies) such as the Global Solidarity Levies Taskforce, launched at COP 28 and co-chaired by Barbados, France and Kenya, by acting now, voluntarily, without the need of a multilateral agreement.

 [2] Leading Group 2012 , Information sheet on the airline-ticket levy, p.3.
 Currently nine countries implemented this tax: Cameroon, Chile, Congo, France, Madagascar, Mali, Mauritius, Niger and the Republic of Korea.